You may be wondering where you can go on holiday now restrictions have eased for domestic and international travel.

-Want to know where you can go on holiday right now?
-Here’s a helpful guide about taking a break right here in the UK, and finally, a little further afield!
+So, here’s a helpful guide about taking a break right here in the UK, or a little further afield!

 Can I go on holiday in the UK now?